protocolguild/documentation/docs/5-operating-guide.md

 #### 5.11 Weighting

 This mechanism will be the most antifragile with the simplest weighting methods.
 This limits the time spent deciding appropriate categories as well as the time spent weighting contributors.
 Additionally, this should limit cases of ambiguity gaming that might come up in complicated weighting schemes.
-Based on member feedback, we've has settled on two rules:
+Based on member feedback, we've settled on these guidelines:

 - historic contributions are considered in weightings
 - historic contributors get "diluted" as newcomers come in